IronhideIvan/searchle/server/readme.md

 In order to set application secrets locally, we will use the [dotnet secrets manager](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows#set-multiple-secrets).

-1. First, create a file named "secrets.json" in the project directory.
+1. Then, create a file named "secrets.json" in the project directory.
 2. Add the following contents into the file:

 ```json